A form of diabetes sometimes called “double diabetes,” in which an adult has aspects of both Type 1 and Type 2 diabetes.

 Further study of these people who at least initially do not require insulin yet have autoantibodies has revealed some distinct variations, leading some researchers to subdivide those placed under the umbrella term LADA into three groups: Type 1–LADA, Type 1.5 or “double” diabetes, and Type 2 diabetes with autoantibodies.
 Under this scheme, people with Type 1–LADA are thought to have a more slowly progressing form of Type 1 diabetes.
 Like people with Type 1 diabetes, people with Type 1–LADA have autoantibodies and are usually not obese.
 Although they may initially be able to get by with diet therapy and oral diabetes medicines, they usually need to use insulin within about five years of diagnosis because of the destruction of their beta cells.

-People with Type 1.5 diabetes are said to have “double” diabetes because they show both the autoimmune destruction of beta cells of Type 1 diabetes and the insulin resistance characteristic of Type 2 diabetes.
+Type 1.5 diabetes is a form of “double” diabetes because people with this condition show both the autoimmune destruction of beta cells of Type 1 diabetes and the insulin resistance characteristic of Type 2 diabetes.
 People with Type 1.5 have autoantibodies and gradually lose their insulin-producing capability, requiring insulin within 5–10 years of diagnosis.
 As their insulin resistance suggests, many people with Type 1.5 diabetes are obese or overweight.

 People in the third group are obese or overweight with insulin resistance like most people with Type 2 diabetes, and they also have autoantibodies.
 However, they still manage to produce insulin for more than five years after diagnosis and can continue to manage their diabetes with diet, exercise, and oral medicines.
 It is suspected that the autoimmunity in these people is very mild.